ohenley/awesome-ada/README.md

 - [wposix](https://github.com/AdaCore/wposix) - Ada Windows POSIX binding
 - [lalg](https://github.com/jhumphry/LALG) - Interface to dense linear algebra packages
 - [zeromq-ada](https://github.com/persan/zeromq-Ada.git) - Binding to the ZeroMQ comunications-library.

+## Contribution Guidelines

+This awesome list is a community effort.
+If you find an awesome Ada resource not listed here, please fork this repository, edit the Readme.md file and submit a pull request.
+You can do so directly on github:
+- On Github, open the Readme.md file
+- Look for the 'pen' icon at the top right of the page.
+Click on it.
+- Edit the file.
+- Describe the propose file change and click on the 'Propose file change' button to submit.
+I will review the changes, and merge accordingly.

 ## License